-In EDUC7540 a supervising teacher completes an Interim Evaluation on Preservice Teacher Progress (available on the School of Education website) towards the end of week three (half way point) in the placement.
-This form should be signed by the preservice teacher, supervising teacher and the school coordinator of preservice teachers before being submitted to the UQ School of Education by email, fax or mail.
+In EDUC4750 a supervising teacher completes an Interim Evaluation on Preservice Teacher Progress (available on the School of Education website) towards the end of week three (half way point) in the placement.
+This form should be signed by the preservice teacher, supervising teacher and the school coordinator of preservice teachers before being the preservice teacher uploads the report to their UQ Blackboard site.
 The preservice teacher retains the original copy of this report.
 If the supervising teacher/school are concerned with the progress of the preservice teacher an 'at risk' of failure form must instead be completed (refer to page 26 for at risk process).

-In the final week of the professional experience, the supervising teachers will prepare the final evaluation report which is available on the School of Education website (for EDUC7540 this will be the Final Professional Experience Recommendations report, refer to page 18).
+In the final week of the professional experience, the supervising teachers will prepare the final evaluation report which is available on the School of Education website (for EDUC4750 this will be the Final Professional Experience Recommendations report, refer to page 18).
 The preservice teacher signs the form to indicate that he/she has read it.
 The form is also signed by the supervising teacher and the school coordinator of preservice teachers.
 The preservice teacher retains the original copy.
-The school coordinator of preservice teachers arranges for a signed copy to be sent to UQ, via email, fax or mail, and retains a copy for the school records.
+The school coordinator of preservice teachers arranges for a signed copy to be sent to UQ, via email, fax or mail, andretains a copy for the school records.